Malaa-tech/expo-squircle-view/README.md

    <tr>
     <td><code>ignoreBorderWidthFromPadding</code></td>
     <td><code>boolean<ViewStyle></code></td>
-    <td>We introduced a breaking change in 0.6.0, if you want your styles to work the same as pre 0.6, enable this. when value is `false` the style will match react-native View behavior, when `true` it will ignore border width from affecting the padding of the content</td>
+    <td>We introduced a breaking change in 0.6.0, if you want your styles to work the same as pre 0.6, enable this. when value is <code>false</code> the style will match react-native View behavior, when <code>true</code> it will ignore border width from affecting the padding of the content</td>
     <td><code>false</code></td>
   </tr>
   <tr>